kuku1234us/obsidian-cloud-migrate/docs/Classes for ObsidianCloudMigrate.md

   - Provide restore functionality in case of any issues.

 ## Summary
-These classes and components provide a modular and extensible foundation for the **ObsidianCloudMigrate** application.
+These classes and components provide a modular and extensible foundation for the **VaultManager** application.
 The **Core** components focus on the primary functionality (uploading and link replacement), while the **Managers** provide a layer of control and coordination.
 The **UI Components** offer a user-friendly interface, and the **Utilities** handle logging, configuration, and error management.
 The **Types and Data Models** represent the application's data, and additional components like `LinkReplacer` and `BackupManager` add robustness to the application.
 This approach ensures maintainability and clear separation of responsibilities, making future extensions easier.